J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 <details>
   <summary>Click here to see the prompt which I gave to the language model</summary>
 The model was prompted separately for each individual customer query.
-Each time, it was given the same context and a single example as follows:
+Each time, it was given the same context and the same single example as follows:

 "
 SYSTEM: You are an experienced cybersecurity professional working for a large bank.
 You have been assigned the task of classifying a set of customer queries which have been submitted directly by customers on your web-based banking platform.
 When presented with a user query, please answer with only a single word: 'Yes', 'No' or 'Maybe'.
 Please do not provide any additional information.